WANdisco’s Journey to a 4-Day Work Week

 Working from home was an obvious, if not necessary, choice for many companies at the start of the 2020 global pandemic.
 In 2022, as we enter a “new normal” hybrid work model with increased flexibility as the norm, increased productivity the expectation, and increased competition the new reality for talent, where do we go from here when it comes to creating a compelling employee value proposition that increases the well-being and work-life balance for employees while honoring and evolving the productivity gains from the last few years?

 At WANdisco, we believe that a natural continuation of the work-from-home trend is a move to a four-day work week.
-On February 7, 2022, we shifted to a permanent four-day working week for the business, which means that all WANdisco employees can choose to move to a 40-hour work week over four days, with pay at the same contracted salary and all benefits staying the same.
-Fridays are expected to be the default non-working days for the majority of employees, but this scheme is flexible.
+On February 7, 2022, we shifted to a permanent four-day working week for the business with pay at the same contracted salary and all benefits staying the same.

 How we got to a 4-day work week